weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 ## Confirm data import

-You can quickly check the imported object by opening – `weaviate-endpoint/v1/objects` in a browser, like this:
+You can quickly check the imported object by opening – `weaviate-endpoint/v1/objects` in a browser, like this (replace with your endpoint):

 ```
 https://some-endpoint.semi.network/v1/objects